Someone paying for their Tesco shop

 Claim work-from-home allowances

-The pandemic made many businesses recognise the benefits of working from home and many people have continued the trend, either working permanently at home or splitting their time between home and office in a ‘hybrid working’ arrangement.
+The pandemic made many businesses recognise the benefits of working from home and as a result, it has now become the norm, whether that's working from home permanently or a ‘hybrid working’ arrangement.

 If you only work from home occasionally, the business can pay a fixed allowance set by HMRC.
 This is currently a maximum of £6 per week or £26 per month.
 You don’t need approval from HMRC or need to provide evidence of your costs within those limits.
 However, if you wish to claim more, you must record and retain receipts as evidence.